ssbsukirat/medicine/Endocrinology/Diabetes mellitus/Management of DM.md

 				* allows entrainment of insulin injection and action to rising plasma glucose levels following meals
 				* Decreased hypoglycemia episodes
 			* Preferred over regular for ***Prandial coverage***
+		* Long acting
 			* Glargine
 				* Long acting
 				* Biosynthetic human insulin
 				* Different from normal insulin
 					* Asparagine replaced by glycine at 21
 					* 2 arginine residues added at C terminal of B chain
 				* Microprecipitates at physiological pH
 				* Onset is later
 				* Longer acting 24hr
 				* less peak
 				* Lower hypoglycemia at ***night*** than NPH
 				* Biosimilar available
 			* Detemir
 				* Fatty side chain reversibly binds to albumin
-			* Slow absorption and
+				* Slow absorption and catabolism
+				* 12-20h
+			* Degludec
+				* Modifications and extension of C terminal of B chain
+				* Forms hexamers in subcutaneous tissue and bind with albumin
+				* >42H
+				* similar control as Glargine but with ***less nocturnal and severe hypoglycemia***
 	* USA doses
 		* mostly U-100 100U/ml
 		* short acting U-200 200U/ml